LeonardoMarcatti/buzzvel/README.md

 <p>You do not need to know the entire name of the participant.
 It requires just part of the name and a list of participants will be retrieved.</p>
 <h4>api/participants/getAllParticipants</h4>
 <p>This endpoint provides all participants found in the data bank.
 It does not require any data to be send to it.</p>
-<h4>api/updateparticipant/$</h4>
+<h4>api/updateparticipant/?</h4>
 <p>This endpoint aims to update the participant name.
-Replace the $ symbol for the id number of the participant you want to change.
+Replace the ? symbol for the id number of the participant you want to change.
 For this to work you must send the name only.</p>

 <h3>Holidays Endpoints</h3>
-<h4>api/holiday/$</h4>
+<h4>api/holiday/new</h4>
+<p>This endpoint is for creating a new holiday.
+Here you must send the following data: title, description, date and location.
+All of those are string types data.</p>
+<h4>api/holiday/?</h4>
-<p>In this endpoint replace the '$' symbol for an id number to get data about a particular holiday.</p>
+<p>In this endpoint replace the '?' symbol for an id number to get data about a particular holiday.</p>
 <h4>api/holiday/all</h4>
 <p>Here you will find a list of all holidays saved with all participants in each one.</p>
 <h4>api/holiday/addParticipants</h4>